CEE-Change Fellowship: Building Leadership in Civics and Environmental Education (CEE)

-ee360 and Cedar Tree Foundation launched the CEE-Change Fellowship to scale up our impact as we work to create a more equitable and sustainable future.
+ee360+ and the Cedar Tree Foundation are excited to announce the 2023 CEE-Change Fellows—an inspiring cohort of educators committed to scaling up our impact as we work to create a more equitable and sustainable future.

 Meet the 2023 CEE-Change Fellows!

 Join NAAEE in congratulating the new class of CEE-Change Fellows, thirty educators and community leaders who are working around the world to address today’s complex environmental and social concerns at local, regional, and national levels.

 NAAEE's latest initiative to support leadership and innovation in civics and environmental education across the country, CEE stands for Civics and Environmental Education.
 NAAEE recognizes the value in bringing together environmental and civic engagement educators to learn from each other and collaborate to scale up our impact as we work to create a more equitable and sustainable future.
 The 2023 Fellowship program will include a special focus on climate change and education.